Creamy Crockpot Chicken Wild Rice

 This Crockpot Chicken Wild Rice Soup is a comforting, hands-off dish that’s perfect for chilly evenings.
 Tender chicken, hearty wild rice, carrots, celery, and onion simmer together in a flavorful herby broth.
 For a creamy finish, stir in a flour-and-butter roux combined with milk or half-and-half, though this step can be skipped or modified for a dairy-free version.
 Simply add the ingredients to your slow cooker, let it cook for 6–8 hours, and enjoy a warm, wholesome bowl of deliciousness.
 For extra greens, toss in some fresh spinach before serving.
 Perfectly comforting and easy!

-Updated on Sun, 23 Mar 2025 09:59:45 GMT
+Last modified on Sun, 23 Mar 2025 09:59:45 GMT

-Crockpot Chicken Wild Rice Soup Pin it
+Crockpot Chicken Wild Rice Soup Save

 Crockpot Chicken Wild Rice Soup | recipesvaleria.com